 The Sonography program is very competitive and not all students are placed at a professional site.
 Placement of professional sites is not guaranteed and college GPA is a major determinant.
 It is required that Sonography students maintain a 3.0 GPA to be considered for the professional placement that occurs during the second 2 years of the program.
-The professional component is 18-24 consecutive months at the hospital.
-Each student must complete a Certified Nursing Assistant (CNA) program before submitting their clinical application (December of sophomore year) and work at least 100 hours as a CNA to increase the possibility for clinical placement.
-Students are required to shadow for 4 hours in Echocardiography and 4 hours of shadowing in general sonography.
+The professional component is 19-20 consecutive months at the clinical affiliate sites.
+Each student must complete a Certified Nursing Assistant (CNA) program before submitting their clinical application (December of sophomore year).
+Students are required to shadow a sonography department and work at least 100 hours as a CNA to increase the possibility of clinical placement.